ROBelgium/MSNoise/doc/releasenotes/msnoise-1.3.rst

 **MSNoise is now a Python Package**, allowing a single (and easy) install for all your projects and/or all users.
 The new top-level ``msnoise`` command contains all the steps of the workflow, plus new additions, as the very useful ``reset`` command to easily mark all jobs "T"odo.
-The command group ``plot`` which includes seven plots, all directly callable from the command line, without needing to hack/edit the source codes.
+The ``msnoise plot`` command group which includes seven plots, all directly callable from the command line, without needing to hack/edit the source codes.
 About hacking: MSNoise has now a proper documented API which allows pythonistas to write their own plots, computation steps, ..., while interacting with the database and the data archive!
 The "dynamic time lag" allows to use parts of the coda that is dependent from the interstation distance (provided station coordinates are defined).
 Finally, MSNoise is now *tested* and automatically checked by Travis-CI!